 - Then, lower the weights slowly to the starting position.

-As you perform this move, keep the shoulders down and away from the ears, Whitney says.
-To make this exercise easier, take out the isometric hold.
+As you perform this move, keep your shoulders down and away from your ears, Whitney says.